bulldex/verified-storage/README.md

 * **Visual Studio 2019**: `cmake .. -G "Visual Studio 16 2019" -A x64`

-After the necessary dependencies have been downloaded and built and the solution has been generated, `verified-storage.sln` can be found in the `build` directory.

 ## Tools

-The Verified Storage includes the following tools in addition to the Storage:
 * **[constants](constants/)**: A list of macros, aliases and enums.
 * **[utils](utils/)**: A utility functionality used as utility
 * **[rlp](rlp/)**: A RLP encoder/decoder tool